 To the DeFi community,

 This week, Chainswap raised $3 million in a funding round led by Alameda Research and the OKEx OK Block Dream Fund, while also taking the rare step of announcing an upcoming airdrop before the snapshot has been taken.
-Chainswap currently bridges between Ethereum, BSC, and the Huobi ECHO chain, with plans to integrate the Bitcoin, Polkadot, and Solana blockchains in the near future.
+Chainswap currently bridges between Ethereum, BSC, and the Huobi ECHO chain, with plans to integrate the Bitcoin, Polkadot staking, and Solana blockchains in the near future.

 UMA and Sushiswap, two of the fastest moving and innovative projects in the DeFi arena, have teamed up to offer call options for xSushi tokens.
 The first set of options will expire on May 31st, allowing options buyers to buy xSushi at $25 regardless of the spot price on that date.
 If the xSushi price is above that price, options holders can execute the contracts and flip xSushi for instant profit.

 Balancer was in the headlines this week after announcements that an implementation of the crypto swap protocol would be coming to Algorand, with some confusion over who would be engineering the project.
 The Balancer team will remain focused on building Balancer V2 on Ethereum, while participants from Reach and the Algorand team plan to have a Balancer implementation up and running in Q3.
 Reach received a small $5k grant from Balancer to support the mission of expanding to new crypto frontiers.